How to choose a stake pool

 Deciding which stake pool is the best for you

-There are more than 1000 stake pools available.
-Choosing to which ones delegate your stake is an important decision.
-There are many differences between all the stake pools.
+There are more than 2500 stake pools available.
+Choosing which stake pool(s) to delegate your stake is an important decision.
+There are many differences between stake pools.
 We can classify those differences into two broad categories:

 - From the protocol standpoint